discoroveryx/pyporto/README.md

 return Response(serializer.data)
 ```

-Bad idea to pass all `request` to `DTO` instead of to pass `request.user.id` or `request.user.is_authenticated` , why? because if you want to debug that part of business logic in console (for example: django shell), you have to buld all request:
+Bad idea to pass all `request` to `DTO` instead of to pass `request.user.id` or `request.user.is_authenticated` , why? because if you want to debug that part of business logic in console (for example: django shell), you have to build all request:

 Bad idea:
 ```python